Fighting between Israel and Hamas has entered its third week and left much of Gaza City damaged from heavy shelling by the Israel Defense Forces.

 What Is Gaza and Who Controls It?

 Hamas, which rejects the existence of Israel, recently agreed to form a unity government with the other main Palestinian political faction, Fatah.
-The new Palestinian Unity Government recognizes the State of Israel.
+The new Palestinian Unity Government recognizes the state of Israel.
 But the outbreak of current hostilities pitting Hamas against Israel has left the Fatah-controlled Palestinian Authority on the sidelines.

 What Sparked This Violence?

 Tensions were ignited in June when three Israeli teenagers, one with American citizenship and all seminary students, were kidnapped while hitchhiking in the West Bank and killed.
 They were kidnapped on June 12 and their bodies were discovered June 30.
 Israel accused Hamas of kidnapping the three teens, which the militant group denied.
 Within days, Israel arrested more than 300 Palestinians, many of them members of Hamas.
-At least 10 Palestinians were killed and more than a thousand private homes were raided.
+At least 10 Palestinians were killed and more than 1,000 private homes were raided.

 On the night the boys' bodies were found, a barrage of rockets were launched from Gaza at Israel and Israeli warplanes carried out numerous air strikes in Gaza.